Chelsea Workers’ Compensation Lawyer

 Discuss Your Case with a Chelsea Workers’ Compensation Attorney Today

-When you call the Chelsea Workers’ Compensation lawyers at the Law Office of John J. Sheehan today, we can get you an initial assessment of your case for free.
-Pick up the phone and dial (617) 925-6407 today to find out more.
+Talk to our Workers’ Compensation lawyers at the Law Office of John J. Sheehan today for an initial assessment of your case for free.
+Call us at (617) 941-9464.